Armie Hammer's ex-wife Elizabeth Chambers dating again amid actor's scandals: report | ExBulletin

 The disturbing screenshots have led several women to bring up bizarre allegations and even allegations of emotional abuse against Hammer.
 He called the allegations “bulls – t”.
 Since then, others have claimed to have suffered physical violence from him.

-Perhaps most notably, Hammer has been accused of violently raping a woman and is “the prime suspect in an alleged sexual assault investigation that was opened on February 3 of this year,” a spokesperson told Fox News. word of the Los Angeles Police Department in March.
+Perhaps most notably, Hammer was accused of violently raping a woman and is “the prime suspect in a sexual assault investigation that was opened on February 3 of this year,” a spokesperson for the Los Angeles Police Department told Fox News in March.
 The star has denied the allegations.

 Chambers doesn’t often speak about the scandal, but revealed in a question-and-answer session on Instagram why she’s been so silent online.